nushell/nushell.github.io/book/modules.md

 Importing definitions selectively (`use greetings.nu hello` or `use greetings.nu [hello hi]`) does not define the `greetings` command from `main`.
 You can, however, selectively import `main` using `use greetings main` (or `[main]`) which defines _only_ the `greetings` command without pulling in `hello` or `hi`.

+Additionally, `main` has special behavior if used in a script file, regardless of whether it is exported or not.
+See the [section on scripts](scripts.html#parameterizing-scripts) for more details.

 Apart from commands (`def`, `def --env`), known externals (`extern`) can also be named `main`.

 ## Submodules and Subcommands